shlinkio/shlink/CONTRIBUTING.md

 > Note: The `indocker` shell script is a helper used to run commands inside the main docker container.

+## Project tests

+In order to ensure stability and no regressions are introduced while developing new features, this project has three types of tests.

+* **Unit tests**: These are the simplest to run, and usually test individual pieces of code, replacing any external dependency by mocks.

+    The code coverage of unit tests is pretty high, and only entity repositories are excluded because of their nature.

+* **Database tests**: These are integration tests that run against a real database, and only cover entity repositories.

+    Its purpose is to verify all the database queries behave as expected and return what's expected.

+    The project provides some tooling to run them against any of the supported database engines.

+* **API tests**: These are E2E tests that spin up an instance of the app and test it from the outside, by interacting with the REST API.

+    These are the best tests to catch regressions, and to verify everything interacts as expected.

+* **CLI tests**: *TBD.
+Once included, its purpose will be the same as API tests, but running through the command line*

+Depending on the kind of contribution, maybe not all kinds of tests are needed, but the more you provide, the better.

 ## Running code checks

 * Run `./indocker composer cs` to check coding styles are fulfilled.